Pancake Battered Chicken

 This is like the epitome of brunch heaven.

 Just add a couple of really strong Bloody Mary’s and you’ll be set.
+Or Mimosas, if those float your boat.

 This batter is not only easy to make, it fries in a damn flash, almost quicker than anything I’ve ever fried before.
 No waiting here.
 You literally throw the pancake mix in a bowl with water and roll your chicken around in it, then fry.
 It doesn’t get any easier than that shit, now does it?